AsunaYuuki197/smart-home/backend/README.md

 Depending on your os, Please visit this page [https://pytorch.org/get-started/locally/] and follow the steps to download PyTorch with the CUDA 12.4 compute platform.

+# Install Docker (If you want to use redis locally)

+Depending on your os, Please visit this page [https://docs.docker.com/get-started/get-docker/] and follow the steps to download Docker.

+Uncomment run_redis() in server.py

 # Install dependencies